Azealia Banks: Sweden

-Bosnia and Herzegovina

-Banks caused controversy in October 2025 by making derogatory comments about Bosnia and Herzegovina in an interview and on social media.

-In a video clip that circulated online, when asked if she would recommend the location she was in for a visit, Banks responded: "Yeah, I mean, we're not in f**cking Bosnia.
-I mean, this is not Palestine".

-Following social media backlash and the clip going viral, a user compiled a list of her "100 best arguments," which included Bosnia.
-Banks then replied to this post with another dismissive comment, asking, "Who gave Bosnia the internet?".
+Australia

+Banks canceled her show in Brisbane hours before her concert was set to begin.

+In 2022, Banks cancelled a show in Brisbane hours before she was set to perform because of a previous incident where a bottle was thrown at her on stage in Brisbane.
+Banks announced that she would not tour Australia again, stating that the racism she had experienced in the country made her "utterly miserable".

+In 2023, the track "New Bottega" was released by Australian producer Torren Foot featuring Banks, who criticized the version of the song that was released on Instagram, comparing it to the track's original mix.
+After this, Banks went on to criticize Australia's music industry, calling the country "unimportant" and its culture "trash".

 Reactions

 Over the years, Banks has gained publicity for her public conflicts.
 However, her actions on social media have drawn criticism from organizations such as PETA, GLAAD, and the National Black Justice Coalition, the latter of which publicly called for Banks to be banned from Instagram.
 In addition to having been banned from social media platforms multiple times, Banks has had performances canceled as a result of statements made online.

+Banks has faced social media bans and concert cancellations over her online conduct, which some say has eclipsed her musical career.

+In 2016, Banks was briefly suspended from Twitter for "racially-charged" tweets toward Zayn Malik.
+Banks faced suspensions again in 2018 and 2020 as a result of a dispute with Monét X Change and remarks about transgender healthcare, respectively.
+Banks rejoined Twitter after Elon Musk acquired the app.

+Banks was suspended from Instagram in October 2022, but soon rejoined under a different account.

 After having her performance at a music festival canceled in 2016 over her remarks about Zayn Malik, Banks was then removed from the lineup of the Milkshake Festival in 2025 due to backlash over Banks' opinions on the LGBTQ community.
 When Swedish singer Loreen was added to the lineup after Banks' cancelation, Banks then insulted her and accused her of being anti-Semitic.

 Banks has also sparked, and contributed to, discussions about cancel culture, given that Banks is seen to have retained some level of notability despite potentially problematic behavior, and Banks herself said to Rolling Stone that she does not think she has been "canceled".
 However, Them has said that Banks may be more prone to cancelation because of her status as a queer Black woman.

 Banks has been defended to various degrees by multiple outlets, with Crack labelling her "misunderstood", and Dazed pointing to her struggles with bipolar disorder, with both publications tying in the struggles many Black artists face in the music industry.
 In June 2025, she won a Sinai Award from online magazine Tablet for being one of the "12 people who made the world freer" that year, as the "original uncancellable rapper".
-Spiked has also praised Banks for her opinions on Zionism and Israel.